 How can my loved one get services from Peaceful Living?

-Peaceful Living only provides services to adults with a diagnosis of intellectual disability and/or autism.
-Medicaid waivers fund the majority of our services although we also accept limited private payment for some services.
-To start the process of applying for services, either you or your Supports Coordinator should email a referral packet to firstname.lastname@example.org.
+Peaceful Living provides services to adults with a diagnosis of intellectual disability and/or autism.
+Medicaid waivers fund the majority of our services although we do accept limited private payment for some services.

 What is a referral packet?